 It is usually possible to harmonise the facial features with one or more of these operations.
 However, as the outcome of treatment must be an appearance with which you feel happy, it is essential that you have a clear idea in your mind about what is wrong with your present appearance and that you can explain this to your surgeon.

 Your Westbourne Centre surgeon will be able to give an experienced personal opinion about the changes that could be made for the better but, in the end, it is your face and how you see it that is important.
-Once you have established the ideal, your surgeon will be in the position to advise you on the possibilities of achieving it.

 The most important thing to do is to treat your face gently and avoid disturbing an implant by feeling it or, worse still, trying to feel if it will move.
 Don’t rest your chin on your hand.
 Keep your mouth clean and have a mouthwash after meals whilst your stitches are dissolving.
 When brushing your teeth, you should take care not to damage your scars with the toothbrush.
 You will need at least a week off work.